jarikoi/berkeleycourse/lab_7/BI_Tableau_Visualization_on_Hive.md

 HiveServer2 is a server interface that allows remote clients to execute queries against Hive.
 In Tableau, we will be able to extract data from our Web_Session_Log table by sending requests through HiveServer2.
 How to start:

     hive –service hiveserver2
 or

+    hive –service hiveserver –help
+    hive –service hiveserver
 (Note that as of Hive 1.0.0, HiveServer was removed in favor of HiveServer2.
 It is recommended you use HiveServer2.)

 Here is a connection string for your reference: with username and password:

-     jdbc:hive2://myhost.example.com:21050/test_db;user=fred;pas
-     sword=xyz123
-3
+    jdbc:hive2://myhost.example.com:21050/test_db;user=fred;password=xyz123

-hive –service hiveserver –help hive –service hiveserver without username and password:
+without username and password:

-     jdbc:hive2://ec2-54-157-182-212.compute-
-     1.amazonaws.com:10000/default
+    jdbc:hive2://ec2-54-157-182-212.compute-1.amazonaws.com:10000/default

 ## Step 3: Installing Tableau and ODBC Driver for Connecting to Hive

-Hive is a data warehouse technology for working with data in your Hadoop cluster using a combination of traditional SQL expressions and advanced Hadoop-specific data analysis and transformation operations.
+As you recall from previous labs, Hive is a data warehouse technology for working with data in your Hadoop cluster using a combination of traditional SQL expressions and advanced Hadoop-specific data analysis and transformation operations.
 Tableau works with Hadoop using Hive to provide a user experience that requires no programming.

-In this lab, we will connect Tableau Desktop Pro with the HiveServer in order to access the Hive table Web_Session_Log, which we created earlier.
+In this lab, we will connect Tableau Desktop Pro with the HiveServer in order to access the Hive table `Web_Session_Log`, which we created earlier.

 To install Tableau on your desktop (Tableau Desktop Pro Edition):
 You can download Tableau Desktop Pro directly from Tableau’s website.
 Select the Windows or Mac version based on your operating system (32-bit or 64-bit).
+At the time of this writing students get a free liscence for a year for educational work (https://www.tableau.com/academic/students).

 Once the product is downloaded, you can install it by double-clicking the installer package.

 To install the ODBC driver for Hive:
 For both HiveServer and HiveServer2, you must install the Cloudera, Hortonworks, MapR, or Amazon EMR ODBC driver from the Drivers page.
 Ensure that the version of the driver you download matches the bit version of your operating system.
 ● Cloudera (Hive): Cloudera ODBC Driver for Apache Hive 2.5.x, 32-bit or 64-bit